HendrikGro/TORI_Codar_Analysis/results.md

 As on can see in this example of the powerspectrum from the NUFFT for the u component in the Taiwan Strait, the method works quite nicely.
 Strong peaks appear at diurnal and semidiurnal frequencies showing tides.
 A seasonal fluctuation is very prominent as well.
-An example of a rotary spectrum can be seen [here](./figures/spectrum_example_rotary.png)
+An example of a rotary spectrum can be seen <a href='./figures/spectral_example_rotary.png'>here</a>
 # Tides
 <img src="./figures/tidal_ellipses.png"  width=50% height=50%>

 Tidal ellipses show the importance of tides around the island, but also their regional distribution.
 Semidiurnal tides dominate, especially in the Taiwan Strait, but also around the southern most tip of the island.
 Diurnal tides are stronger in the eastern part.
-The pattern of semidiurnal tides fits to the one found by [Jan2004](https://doi.org/10.1029/2003GL019373) in their modelling study.
+The pattern of semidiurnal tides fits to the one found by <a href='https://doi.org/10.1029/2003GL019373'>Jan2004</a> in their modelling study.

 ## Time Filtering
 <img src="./figures/fk_filters.png"  width=50% height=50%>

-The applied [Butterworth Window](./figures/butterworth_filter) removes the amplitude of the high-frequency domain including tides.
+The applied <a href='./figures/butterworth_filter.png'>Butterworth Window</a> removes the amplitude of the high-frequency domain including tides.
 Using these filtered frequencies to reconstruct the time series leads to a smoother time series, with most of the extreme values gone.

 <img src="./figures/raw_vs_filtered_example.png"  width=50% height=50%>